Chital: Behaviour and ecology

-Predators of chitals include Indian wolves, tigers, Asiatic lions, leopards, pythons, dholes, Indian pariah dogs, and crocodiles.
-Fishing cats, jungle cats, foxes, golden jackals and eagles target juveniles.
-Males are less vulnerable than females and juveniles.
+Predators of chitals include tigers, leopards, Indian pythons, and dholes.
+Jungle cats, Bengal foxes and golden jackals target juveniles.

 A vocal animal, the chital, akin to the North American elk, gives out bellows and alarm barks.
 Its calls are, however, not as strong as those of elk or red deer; they are mainly coarse bellows or loud growls.
 Bellowing coincides with rutting.
 Dominant males guarding females in oestrus make high-pitched growls at less powerful males.
 Males may moan during aggressive displays or while resting.
 Chital, mainly females and juveniles, bark persistently when alarmed or if they encounter a predator.
 Fawns in search of their mother often squeal.
 The chital can respond to the alarm calls of several animals, such as the common myna and langurs.